Financial Aid & Tuition Costs

 Payment of the complete tuition balance before the first day of instruction.

 Deferred Payment Plan

-Monthly Payment Plan
+Monthly Payment Plan (MPP)

-Students wishing to be considered for the Monthly Payment Plan must submit a complete application for participation in the Monthly Payment Plan to CNWSMT.
+Students wishing to be considered for the MPP must submit a complete application for participation in the MPP to CNWSMT.
 This application may be obtained from the Financial Aid Office.
-A credit review will be performed and the student will be notified of the approval status of their Monthly Payment Plan application within seven days of receipt by CNWSMT.
-Students will be required to enter into a loan agreement (retail sales contract) with CNWSMT for the terms of the loan, and will be charged an interest rate of 2% on the tuition balance that is financed with the Monthly Payment Plan.
+A credit review will be performed.
+The student will be notified of the approval status of their MPP application within seven days of receipt by CNWSMT.
+Students will be required to enter into a loan agreement (retail sales contract) with CNWSMT for the terms of the loan.
+An interest rate of 6% will be charged on the tuition balance financed with the MPP.

 We charge a registration security deposit of $100 to register and reserve a seat in the program.
 This deposit goes towards tuition payments.
 Students must pay deposit upon receipt of a letter of acceptance from the CNWSMT.
 If the deposit is not paid, the student forfeits his/her seat in the program.

 In addition to satisfying all Admissions requirements, incoming students must meet with our Financial Aid Administrator.
 It is required that they have a completed financial plan in place before starting classes.
 For more information about tuition, please contact our Financial Aid office at (518) 489-4026 or email email@example.com.